A universal framework for entanglement detection under group symmetry: Introduction

+Apart from the channel-state duality, there is another dual picture to understand PPT entanglement via the so-called {\it trace duality}.
+The well-known Horodecki criterion from \cite{HHH96} is that a bipartite quantum state $\rho\in \mathcal{D}(H_A\otimes H_B)$ is entangled if and only if $(\text{id}\otimes \mathcal{L})(\rho)\ngeq 0$ for some positive linear map $\mathcal{L}:B(H_B)\rightarrow B(H_A)$.
+This says that positive maps can be regarded as detectors for quantum entanglement.
+Moreover, if we want to witness PPT entangled states, $\Le$ should be taken to be \textit{non-decomposable} in the sense that $\mathcal{L}$ cannot be written as a sum of CP maps and CCP (completely copositive) maps.
+However, one technical difficulty is that all positive maps from $B(H_B)$ into $B(H_A)$ should be in our consideration, and verifying whether a linear map is positive is computationally intractable \cite{La10,NiZh16}.

+One crucial aspect of this paper is that our abstract approach using group symmetries offers additional advantages on the Horodecki criterion.
+Indeed, it is enough to consider only positive $(\pi_B,\pi_A)$-covariant maps $\mathcal{L}$ to analyze entanglement of $(\overline{\pi_A}\otimes \pi_B)$-invariant quantum states $\rho$ (Theorem \ref{cor-EBT}).
+Under a mild assumption of irreducibility of $\pi_A$, we can further restrict $\Le$ to be unital, and we may even choose $\Le$ to be extremal (Theorem \ref{thm-main}). {In other words, these extremal maps (in the set of unital positive covariant maps) are sufficient to detect all entangled invariant states.
+This not only substantially reduces the complexity on the Horodecki criterion, but also establishes a general framework for duality between separable states and positive maps under group symmetry.}

+Another key aspect is to provide a unified perspective to understand the question of PPT entanglement via the channel-state duality and the trace duality under our framework.
+More precisely, given the irreducibility of $\pi_A$, we can prove that the following three statements are equivalent (Corollary \ref{cor-equiv}):

-One of the key observations of this paper is that all PPT $(\overline{\pi_A}\otimes \pi_B)$-invariant quantum states are separable if and only if all $(\pi_B,\pi_A)$-covariant positive maps are decomposable.
-If $\pi_A$ is irreducible, then the following three statements are equivalent (Corollary \ref{cor-equiv}): \begin{itemize} \item All PPT $(\overline{\pi_A}\otimes \pi_B)$-invariant quantum states are separable (PPT=SEP). \item All positive $(\pi_B,\pi_A)$-covariant maps are decomposable (POS=DEC). \item All PPT $(\pi_A,\pi_B)$-covariant quantum channels are entanglement-breaking (PPT=EB). \end{itemize} Moreover, it is enough to consider only extremal elements (Theorem \ref{thm-main}) and, in particular, an extremal positive unital $(\pi_B,\pi_A)$-covariant linear map $\Le$ is decomposable if and only if $\Le$ is completely positive (CP) or completely copositive (CCP) (Theorem \ref{thm-extremal-decomposable}).
+\begin{itemize} \item All PPT $(\overline{\pi_A}\otimes \pi_B)$-invariant quantum states are separable (PPT=SEP). \item All PPT $(\pi_A,\pi_B)$-covariant quantum channels are entanglement-breaking (PPT=EB). \item All (extremal) unital positive $(\pi_B,\pi_A)$-covariant maps are decomposable (POS=DEC). \end{itemize} Thus, the question of PPT entanglement on the set of $(\overline{\pi_A}\otimes \pi_B)$-invariant quantum states (or on the set of all $(\pi_A,\pi_B)$-covariant quantum channels) transfers to non-decomposability on the extremal unital positive $(\pi_B,\pi_A)$-covariant maps.
+Moreover, an extremal unital positive $(\pi_B,\pi_A)$-covariant map $\Le$ is decomposable if and only if $\Le$ is completely positive(CP) and completely copositive(CCP) by Theorem \ref{thm-extremal-decomposable}, and both the conditions CP and CCP are much easier to verify.

-Our framework focusing on decomposability of extremal positive unital $(\pi_B,\pi_A)$-covariant maps is applicable to study PPT entanglement for concrete examples.
-In Section 4, we prove that EB property coincides with PPT property, i.e. PPT=EB holds for any quantum channels of the form
+The merits of our suggested framework can be demonstrated with examples in Section \ref{sec-examples1} and \ref{sec-examples2}.
+In Section \ref{sec-examples1}, we prove that PPT=EB holds for any quantum channels of the form